 A baseline security self-assessment can give management an understanding of data security threats—and the likelihood of those threats occurring.

-There are no silver bullets to protect against incidents and there is no one-size-fits-all approach to developing and implementing security controls.
+There is no one-size-fits-all approach to developing and implementing security controls to protect against incidents.

 Every business is vulnerable to a potential data breach, and companies must implement proactive strategies to prepare for, and react to, an incident.